weaverch/super8scan/README.md

 Introduction
 ------------

-A hobbyist level (retired accountant) effort to cobble together inexpensive processors, an assortment of small motors, several 3D printed parts and scrap wood into something capable of digitizing a small collection of Super8mm family vacation and holiday films I took in the early 70's.
+A hobbyist's (retired accountant) effort to assemble inexpensive processors and camera, assorted small motors, several 3D printed parts and scrap wood into something capable of digitizing a small collection of Super8mm films from the early 70's.
 Films have been in a box in the closet unseen for over 35 years, but appear to be in excellent physical condition.

-While this is a comparatively low budget effort, sending the reels off to BigBoxStore etc would get the job done for substantially less time and $$.
-The justification for taking this path is full control over quality choices and a chance to tinker.
+While this is a comparatively low budget effort, sending the reels off to BigBoxStore etc would yield DVDs for substantially less time and $$.
+My justification for taking this path is simply to tinker with 3D modelling and printing, lenses & cameras, gears, microcomputers / processors and python.

+The result works, but is inefficient and sloppy, containing a number of abandoned paths from past versions.
+It is also very "bare bones", with no setup script, no rewind etc.  Not an issue for me given small inventory of film, but definitely an issue for someone needing more throughput.

 Mechanically, my choices clearly suffer from Maslow's hammer ("if all you have is a hammer, everything looks like a nail"), except in my case the hammer is a 3d printer.